cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

   in byte-lexicographic order.
 They are also known as *Ordered Columnar Tables*.

-A FileSet represents a collections of files in the file system that share some common attributes such as the format and schema, while abstracting from the actual underlying file system interfaces.
+A |fileset|_ represents a collections of files in the file system that share some common attributes such as the format and schema, while abstracting from the actual underlying file system interfaces.

 - Every file in a FileSet is in a location relative to the FileSet's base directory.

 - Knowing a file's relative path, any program can obtain a ``Location`` for that file through a method of the FileSet dataset.
-It can then directly interact with the file's Location, for example write data to the Location, or read data from it.
+It can then interact directly with the file's Location; for example, to write data to the Location, or to read data from it.

 - A FileSet can be used as the input or output to MapReduce.
-The MapReduce program need not specify the input and output format to use, or configuration for these—the FileSet dataset provides this information to the MapReduce runtime system.
+The MapReduce program need not specify the input and output format to use, or configuration for these |---| the FileSet dataset provides this information to the MapReduce runtime system.

-- An extension of FileSets, a PartitionedFileSet allows associating meta data (partitioning keys) with each file.
-The file can be addressed through its meta data, removing the need for programs to be aware of actual file paths.
+- An extension of FileSets, ``PartitionedFileSets`` allow the associating of meta data (partitioning keys) with each file.
+The file can then be addressed through its meta data, removing the need for programs to be aware of actual file paths.

 .. |fileset| replace:: **FileSet**
 .. _fileset: fileset.html